jonatanocr/p6_snowtricks/README.md

 php bin/console doctrine:database:create
 # Add database schema:
 php bin/console doctrine:migrations:migrate
+#(optional) if you have some trouble to load the tables (error: There is no active transaction) you can fix it with updating doctrine bundle
+composer update doctrine/migrations && composer require doctrine/doctrine-migrations-bundle:^3.1.1
 # You can load the fixtures
 php bin/console doctrine:fixtures:load
 ```